Cpl. Robert J. Stewart

 After seeing this, Bob told the other prisoners that he believed that they would be home by Thanksgiving.
 Within a matter of months, his statement became a reality with Japan's surrender.

 Bob was sent back to Manila for medical treatment.
 When he was declared healthy, he returned to the United States and returned to Janesville.
 He was discharged, from the army, on May 19, 1946.

 On November 11, 1950, Bob married Dorothy Jones in Madison, Wisconsin.
-Together they would raise three children, Katherine, Gary and Sandra.
+He worked for the U.S. Post Office.
+His wife and he would raise three children, Katherine, Gary and Sandra.
 On June 6, 1999, Dorothy passed away.